 Single-episode acts of nastiness or physical aggression are not the same as bullying.
-However, single episodes of nastiness or physical aggression are not acceptable behaviours at our member schools and may have serious consequences for students engaging in this behaviour.
-Our member schools will use their Student Wellbeing and Engagement Policy to guide a response to single episodes of nastiness or physical aggression.
+However, single episodes of nastiness or physical aggression are not acceptable behaviours at our school and may have serious consequences for students engaging in this behaviour.
+Wodonga South Primary School will use its Student Wellbeing and Engagement Policy to guide a response to single episodes of nastiness or physical aggression.